Phakic IOL Vision Correction – Better than LASIK?

 LASIK’s success depends heavily on available corneal tissue, which determines patient eligibility.
 A normal cornea’s thickness measures around 540-550 microns.
 LASIK requires:

-To name just one example, fixing a -6.00 prescription needs 72-90 microns of tissue removal plus 120 microns for the flap.
-This means patients need at least 492-510 microns pre-operatively.
+For example, correcting a -6.00 prescription requires 72–90 microns of tissue removal plus 120 microns for the flap.
+This means patients need at least 492–510 microns pre-operatively.
 Most surgeons avoid performing LASIK on corneas thinner than 470 microns.

-More importantly, LASIK isn’t recommended for prescriptions beyond certain limits—myopia exceeding -12 diopters, hyperopia greater than +6 diopters, or astigmatism above 6 diopters.
+LASIK also isn’t recommended for prescriptions beyond certain limits—myopia exceeding -12 diopters, hyperopia greater than +6 diopters, or astigmatism above 6 diopters.
 Extreme corneal reshaping can lead to optical problems, even with adequate thickness.

 Dry eye risks and night vision disturbances